Leafwing-Studios/fop-rules/docs/character-options/powers/devout-prayers.md

 **Targets:** Single-target

-**Attack:** Focus
+**Targeted defense:** Focus

 **Duration:** Until the end of your next turn

 </div>

 Incredible power courses through those willing to accept this gift, blurring their focus.
-Make a Focus attack against a creature within range.
+Make a special attack against Focus against a creature within range.
 If you hit, for the duration of this effect they roll all attacks with disadvantage, no matter how many stacks of advantage or disadvantage they might have but their attacks are automatically criticals if they hit.

 ### Gift of Power - Miracle